NRexha/CodeShortcutGenerator/README.md

       *Note: only the shortcuts present in the list will be exported*
   - **Change color:** You can change the color of your shortcuts by clicking on the *Change color* button.
     <br /> ![image](https://github.com/NRexha/CodeShortcutGenerator/assets/145846614/099397f7-a527-493c-9c18-3536b7e4af92)<br />
-- **Export Snippets:** Once you have added all your shortcuts, click on the *Export* button to export the snippets to .snippet files.
+- **Export Snippets:** Once you have added all your shortcuts, click on the *Export* button to export the snippets to a *.snippet* file. <br />

+    Note: The file will be exported in the same directory of your executable.

   <br /> ![image](https://github.com/NRexha/CodeShortcutGenerator/assets/145846614/c292b791-efd5-4d3f-a66d-2001d6b52aa7)

 ## How to import snippet file and use it in Visual Studio